-The volume of planning applications received in the third quarter of 2021/22 has decreased from the previous quarter and from the same period last year.
-For applications processed (i.e. decided or withdrawn) the volume processed has decreased slightly from the previous quarter but remains higher than the levels that were recorded during the same period the previous year when the effects of the coronavirus and associated restrictions were most significant.
+The volume of planning applications received in the first quarter of 2022/23 has decreased from the previous quarter and from the same period last year.
+For applications processed (i.e. decided or withdrawn) the volume processed has increased from the previous quarter but was lower than the levels recorded during the same period the previous year.